 A hotboxed living room.
 A cluttered coffee table.
 A Virginia kid, freshly transplanted to Colorado at the start of the Emerald Era.
 He was giggling, staring blankly with glassy, red eyes while everyone around him passed bongs and traded stories.
 It wasn’t anything anyone said.
 He had tuned them all out.
 The movie playing in his head was far too interesting to worry about the chatter bouncing vaguely off his eardrums.
 In it, he had invented a solution for the cluttered coffee table.
 It was a spinning rolling tray with a space for damn-near everything a toker would need.
 The best part: he had named it the “Blazy Susan.”
 Guess you had to be there.

 Thus far in our narrative, Blazy Susan, the company now famous for epic rolling trays and pink papers, appears to be yet another Shakedown Street to Wall Street kind of story.
 In reality, though, the company is anything but.
-Company founder Will (lastname) may have been a business-minded stoner, but he wasn’t the ‘wookie selling molly to your girlfriend’ kind of business stoner.
-He was the ‘double major in business and economics at a military college, getting by with a bag of fake piss strapped to his leg’ kind of business stoner.
-Huge difference.
+Company founder Will Breakell may have been a business-minded stoner, but he wasn’t the ‘hippie with a backpack at the fest’ kind of business stoner.
+He was the ‘double major in business and economics at a military college,’ kind of business stoner; a rarer breed, but one that exists, nonetheless.
 It should also be noted that he made $600k trading penny stocks while in college only to lose it all at 22, but that would have made the ‘business stoner’ description way too long to read.
 And before you scoff at his misfortunes, ask yourself: Did you have over half a mill to lose at 22?
 Didn’t think so.
 Sit down and shut up.

 “There was one day I’ll never forget,” he recalls of the experience.
 “It was when the stock went down, like, 40% in a day and I was down by $250,000.
 I’ll never forget that feeling.
 It was like getting a hole ripped out of you.
 But even then, I could have just sold.
 It’s what happens when you get too invested in something in a fickle market.”
 Lessons learned.